felipefrancisco/pokemon-go-map/README.md

 # Pokémon GO World Map
 Welcome, trainer.
 This is a colaborative Pokémon GO map tool created to help players find their favorite Pokémon location around the world.

-This tool will soon become a open source project.
+This tool will soon become an open source project.

 ---